 How to launch or request PageInsider™

-You can launch or activate the PageInsider™ (and request a free trial) in three places – in the platform and in the editor.
+You can launch or activate the PageInsider™ (and request a free trial) in four places – in the platform and in the editor.
 The analysis will always run in a new tab.

-1. Go to the Landingi section, find the landing page that you want to analyze, and click on PageInsider™, or
+1. Go to the Landing Pages section, find the landing page that you want to analyze, click the three dots icon, and select PageInsider™, or

-2. Go to the Dashboard of your landing page, click on Actions in the upper right corner and select PageInsider™, or
+2. Go to the Dashboard of your landing page, click Actions in the upper right corner, and select PageInsider™, or

-3. Go to the editor of your landing page, click on Saved in the upper right corner.
-Page history is not available for the account with the Core plan.
+4. Go to the editor of your landing page and click Saved in the upper right corner.
+Remember that page history is not available for the account with the Core plan.